Nurse arrested in case of incapacitated woman who gave birth

 - Scientists identify another possible threat to orcas: pink salmon

+The 29-year-old victim has been incapacitated since the age of 3 and gave birth at the facility on Dec.
+29.

 Employees said they had no idea she was pregnant.
-Court records say her last known physical was in April.
+As her guardian, the woman’s mother was required to submit an annual report to the court that included results of a medical exam.

+Police had said they were collecting DNA from all male employees at the center.

+Hacienda HealthCare on Sunday announced that one doctor who had cared for the woman resigned and another was suspended.